Into the Wild: Escape to the Algonquin

 For a romantic escape, choose Arrowhon Pines.
 Their lavish log cabins in the middle of the wilderness feature wood burning fireplaces – instead of a television – providing the perfect tranquil background to rediscover your love.
 If culinary creations are one of those loves, you’ll be surprised to find local and seasonal menu items served from breakfast, through afternoon tea and dinner.
 You can even bring the foodie experience home, with a recipe list of their most popular menu items.
 I am currently mastering the Caramelized Apple Tart – yum!

-If you’re looking for something more rustic but still with all the necessary amenities (uhm, bathrooms!) then try Killarney Lodge.
-The cabins are decorated with a country theme and feature extra treats like personal canoes outside each lodge and actual treats like homemade cookies and fresh fruit.
+If you’re looking for something more rustic but still with all the necessary amenities (uhm, bathrooms!) then try Killarney Lodge, where you can get your own personal one or two bedroom cabin, right on the water.
+The lakeside cabins are decorated with a country theme and feature extra treats like personal canoes outside each lodge and yummy treats like homemade cookies and fresh fruit.
+Their upscale cabin theme is charming and we loved their mini art gallery – the Tin Moose Gallery – which sells local and Canadian photographs, paintings and sculptures.

-Once you’ve settled into the vast wilderness, even the most weary (and lazy!) will want to take part in one of the many activities.
-From hiking, to wildlife watching (including moose and many species of birds), and seasonal activities like swimming and skiing – you have to leave at least a couple of days in your escape for exploration.
+Once you’ve settled into the vast wilderness, even the most weary (and lazy!) will want to take part in several of the many activities available to you.
+From hiking to wildlife watching (including moose and many species of birds), and seasonal activities like swimming and skiing – you have to leave at least a couple of days in your escape for exploration.
+Take a canoe out on a lake and have a romantic water picnic.
+Hike the Barron Canyon or Track & Tower trails.
+Go whitewater rafting or horseback riding.
+Or relax and read (or write!) a book.

 In addition to what your resort or campground might offer, remember to check out the Algonquin Art Centre.
 With three wings of indoor gallery space dedicated to nature themed artwork, and an outdoor gallery, it’s a must-stop with a pay-what-you-can admission fee.